Jeff Waters: Equipment

 In the early stages of his career Waters used a Hamer Flying V. Around 1994, he began to experiment with other guitars and over the next few years used classic models such as a Gibson SG and Gibson Les Paul to achieve the diversity of sounds in Annihilator's music during this time period.
 He would also use a Fender Stratocaster from time to time in the studio and a Gibson Flying V Gothic when playing live.
 Waters has been known to use an ESP Dave Mustaine signature Flying V that he owns and it was this guitar that he used to record Schizo Deluxe as mentioned in the video section of annihilatormetal.com.
-Waters currently plays Epiphone Annihilation-V Guitars (his own model, available in Red or Black, with a Floyd Rose FRX Tremolo System, custom pickups, kill switch and other modifications), previously endorsing Ran Guitars.
+Waters currently plays Epiphone Annihilation-V Guitars (his own model, available in Red or Black, with a Floyd Rose FRX Tremolo System, custom pick-ups, kill switch and other modifications), previously endorsing Ran Guitars.
 On a tour in Europe in November 2009, Waters used a prototype of the Epiphone Annihilation-V Flying V, which he has since sold.
-The new Annihilation-V shape is very similar to the original flying V, but has a smaller body and four cosmetic lines cut into the center of the V as well as a rubberised patch on the lowest edge of the V (to stop the guitar from slipping).
+The new Annihilation-V shape is very similar to the original flying V, but has a smaller body and four cosmetic lines cut into the center of the V as well as a rubberized patch on the lowest edge of the V (to stop the guitar from slipping).
 It comes in "Annihilator Red" and Pitch black.
 For amplification, he used the Hughes and Kettner Coreblade head and is now using the EVH 5150III amplifier.
 He has also had his own signature overdrive pedal called the Jeff Waters Devil Drive by SolidGoldFX, however this is no longer in production.

+Personal life

+Waters married Angie in 2018 and lives in Durham, England, where he runs his recording studio Watersound Studios.